Zen and the Art of Caring for Pets Book Review

 I'm convinced the concerns over certain diets causing DCM in dogs that typically do not get it are real and dire.
-I wrote about the diet-associated DCM state of things in 2020 and interviewed some of the cardiology / animal nutrition researchers trying to chase down what's happening and why.
+I wrote about the diet-associated DCM state of things in 2020.
+That work allowed me to interview some of the cardiology / animal nutrition researchers trying to chase down what's happening and why.

 Plus, I'll share that several of the top people looking into this issue have been harassed (online and otherwise) because of their work on DCM research.
 For that reason, several of them declined to even speak with me.
-The online mobs spurred by the diet-associated DCM issue are prime examples of how bad things have gotten and that add to the mental health crisis in the veterinary profession.
+The online mobs spurred by the diet-associated DCM issue are prime examples of how bad things have gotten.
+It's an example of things that add to the mental health crisis in the veterinary profession.

-A couple of the people who did speak to me for the article confirmed essentially that they know it's associated to certain foods in some way and that the last time this happened (the taurine issue) that pet food companies did not deny the problem or attack those looking for answers and instead poured money into research to find -- and then solve -- the problem with the diets.
+A couple of the people who did speak to me for the article confirmed essentially that they know it's associated to certain foods in some way.
+They told me that the last time this happened (the taurine issue) that pet food companies did not deny the problem or attack those looking for answers.
+Instead, those companies poured money into research to find -- and then solve -- the problem with the diets.

-I haven't had time to read the latest published research on what researchers are learning about elements of the implicated diets, but this is a pretty good summary of what's new in 2021, written by a veterinary student I follow online.
+I haven't had time to read the latest published research on what researchers are learning about elements of the implicated diets.
+This is a pretty good summary of what's new in 2021, written by a veterinary student I follow online.